A sex symbol of the food world

 Little did your mama know when she ordered you your first Shirley Temple, that childhood mainstay made from ginger ale and grenadine topped with a plump Maraschino that cherries are loaded with sexual stimulation.
 Certain cherries, those with more musky scents, are said to stimulate pheromone production.

-And although they don’t get the same kind of attention for their health benefits as do blueberries, cherries are a source of antioxidants.
-Although the concentration of antioxidants varies by variety, it’s safe to say that all cherries posses anti-inflammatory compounds.
+Cherries don’t get the same kind of attention for their health benefits as do blueberries, but they are a source of antioxidants.
+Although the concentration of antioxidants varies by cherry variety, it’s safe to say that all cherries possess anti-inflammatory compounds.

-Cherries may also keep you looking your best.
+Cherries may keep you looking your best.
 These tiny fruits offer vitamin C, which promotes healthy, glowing skin.
-And, of course, the same antioxidants that will help keep your heart pumping are associated with fighting the visible signs of aging.
-So a potential benefit of cherries is that they’ll keep you looking and feeling young!
+And, of course, the same antioxidants that will help keep your heart pumping and help prevent erectile dysfunction in men are also associated with fighting the visible signs of aging.
+So a potential benefit of cherries is that they’ll keep you looking young.

 Additional health benefits of cherries

-Another one of the benefits of cherries is their potential to improve athletic performance.
-In a controlled study using endurance runners, it was revealed that eating cherries increased race times.
+Another one of the benefits of eating cherries is their potential to improve athletic performance.
+In a controlled study published in 2016 using endurance runners, it was revealed that eating cherries increased race times.

 A second study, this time using active women who were not professional athletes as the test subjects, revealed that cherry juice improved recovery time from athletic activities.